alecjmaly/slae86/slae86/project6/README.md

 2. [execve](./2_execve.md)
 3. [chmod_shadow](./3_chmod_shadow.md)

-Additionally, I also analyzed some msfvenom payloads as well:

 # MSFVenom

+Additionally, I also analyzed some msfvenom payloads as well.
 Both payloads #1 and #3 are shorter in length than the original.

 1. [msfvenom-readfile](./msfvenom-1_readfile.md)